ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 | AIX 7.2 | 7200-04-01 or later |
 {: caption="Table 2.
 Operating systems for IBM Power virtual servers on SAP NetWeaver" caption-side="bottom"}

-### OS for Virtual Servers on VPC Infrastructure
-{: #os-vs-vpc}

-For a list of operating systems and databases available for SAP NetWeaver-based system deployments, see [SAP Note 2927211](https://launchpad.support.sap.com/#/notes/2927211){: external}.

-An SAP S-user ID is required to access the SAP Note.
-{: note}

 ### OS when you use VMware SDDC
 {: #os-vmware}